 artifacts: - demoapp-server: demoapp-server/production/demoapp-server.tar.gz - demoapp-client: demoapp-client/production/demoapp-client.tar.gz

 The artifact definition consists of the application name, and optionally a default value which indicates the path to the artifact file.

 To learn all about working to define your blueprint artifacts, see Adding Artifacts to your Blueprint.

 applications: - acme_web_server - acme_database

-Any application item listed under this section directly maps to a folder of the same name which has to exist in the /applications folder of your repository.
+Any application item listed under this section directly maps to a folder of the same name which must exist in the /applications folder of your repository.
 For the blueprint to be valid, for example, the space repository must contain at least the following structure:

 - instances and target: CloudShell Colony allows you to deploy an application to multiple compute instances (you can add the 'instances' property) or configure all applications to run on the same instance (done by naming that target instance and assuring the applications point to the same-named instance).